Boating on Rottnest Island

 Fuel and Potable Water

-Fuel, (Diesel, Unleaded and Premium unleaded) is available from the Fuel Jetty:
+Fuel, (Diesel, Unleaded and Premium unleaded) is available from the Fuel Jetty in Thomson Bay:

-Telephone 0439 964 858 for service.
-Payment can only be made by credit card (Mastercard or Visa) or EFT.
+Telephone 0439 964 858 for operator assistance during office hours.
+Payment can only be made by credit card (Mastercard or Visa) or EFTPOS.

 Potable water is available at three points on the Fuel Jetty and a single point on the Geordie Bay Jetty.
 On the Fuel Jetty there is a 20m retractable hose near the gantry and the same on the western side of the Geordie Bay Jetty to fill water tanks.
 Users are asked to only take what water is necessary and reminded that both areas are 20 minute loading zones.